 Some types of ETF are backed directly by an underlying asset; these are known as spot ETFs.
 The Canadian Bitcoin Spot ETF, for example, is backed by actual Bitcoin.
 However, the Bitcoin fund recently launched in the US was a Futures ETF, and that’s a completely different beast.

 Glad you asked.
-Let’s say, for example, John agrees to sell Rachel a barrel of oil in six months time for 1000 USD – Rachel thinks that by then, the barrel will be trading for more, and she just got herself a bargain.
-But meanwhile, John thinks he knows something Rachel doesn’t – he’s sure the oil market is just about to crash – so he just locked in a good price for his barrel in a bad market, and he’s happy.
+Let’s say, for example, John agrees to sell Rachel a barrel of oil in six months for 1000 USD.
+Rachel thinks that by then, the barrel will be trading for more, and she just got herself a bargain.
+But meanwhile, John thinks he knows something Rachel doesn’t.
+He’s sure the oil market is just about to crash – so he just locked in a good price for his barrel in a bad market, and he’s happy.

-The point is that both parties are basing their price on the future of the market, and how they feel about it..
-So a futures ETF doesn’t really track its underlying asset – more accurately, it tracks the market sentiment about that asset, which might tell a completely different story.
+The point is that both parties are basing their price on the future of the market, and how they feel about it.
+So a future ETF doesn’t really track its underlying asset.
+More accurately, it tracks the market sentiment about that asset, which might tell a completely different story.

 Right, let’s get back to the main story.
-The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts, but not Bitcoin itself and its underlying price.
+The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts.
+However, not Bitcoin itself and its underlying price.

 Yet the product caused a sensation when it launched via…a centralized platform!
 Why?!
 There are a couple of reasons for that.

-With the NYSE perceived as the global epicentre of finance, it functions as a barometer for new norms.
-Because of this, the entrance of the Bitcoin ETF into that arena had been billed as a sort of “turning of the tides”, with much of that excitement stemming from a belief that a new wave of institutional Bitcoin acceptance was on the horizon.
+With the NYSE perceived as the global epicenter of finance, it functions as a barometer for new norms.
+Because of this, the entrance of the Bitcoin ETF into that arena had been billed as a sort of “turning of the tides”.
+With much of that excitement stemming from a belief that a new wave of institutional Bitcoin acceptance was on the horizon.

 Another reason for the hype was that the new product enables a completely new demographic to have their first interaction with crypto.
 Who are we talking about exactly?
 Why not just buy some Bitcoin?

-You know it, I know it – crypto is a tricky asset to store and secure, and for many investors, that was enough to deter them from buying in.
-By allowing people to get involved from within a familiar ecosystem, without worrying about hacks, blockchains or private keys (what are those again?), a whole new audience could be reached.
+You know it, I know it – crypto is a tricky asset to store and secure.
+For many investors, that was enough to deter them from buying in.
+By allowing people to get involved from within a familiar ecosystem, without worrying about hacks, blockchains, or private keys (what are those again?), a whole new audience could be reached.
 Their appetite for crypto was evidenced by the huge success of the launch.

-Legitimacy has been a key theme in the story of Bitcoin, during which many, many people have written it off as a scam, a bubble or simply too volatile to be considered viable.
-Yet the admission of a Bitcoin-related product on the world’s premier exchange suggests crypto has reached a sort of critical mass that cannot be ignored, even by the central structures it was designed to challenge.
+Legitimacy has been a key theme in the story of Bitcoin.
+Many, many people have written it off as a scam, a bubble, or simply too volatile to be considered viable.
+Yet the admission of a Bitcoin-related product on the world’s premier exchange suggests crypto has reached a sort of critical mass that cannot be ignored.
+Even by the central structures it was designed to challenge.